 Many ALTs make strong bonds within their program or immediate community, but often lack a broader connection to the foreign professional community in Japan.
 Check out groups (online or in person), Meetups, conferences or at the very least, do some networking on LinkedIn.

-Here are a few other resources to consider:
+Here are a few other resources to consider for expanding your network:

 - Expat Briefing — This website provides a great list of more than 10 groups to consider joining.
 Check out their list on business groups and associations in Japan.